Al Hirschfeld: Collections and tributes

-Permanent collections of Hirschfeld's work can be found at a variety of institutions including the Metropolitan Museum of Art, the Museum of Modern Art, and the New York Public Library in New York, Harvard University in Cambridge, and the Harry Ransom Center in Austin, Texas.
+Permanent collections of Hirschfeld's work can be found in a variety of institutions including the Metropolitan Museum of Art, the Museum of Modern Art, and the New York Public Library, in New York; Harvard University in Cambridge, Massachusetts; and the Harry Ransom Center in Austin, Texas.

 Hirschfeld was the recipient of two lifetime achievement Tony Awards.
 On June 21, 2003, the Martin Beck Theatre on Broadway was renamed the Al Hirschfeld Theatre.
-Hirschfeld was also honored with a star on the St. Louis Walk of Fame.
+He was also honored with a star on the St. Louis Walk of Fame.

-In 2002, Al Hirschfeld was awarded the National Medal of Arts.
-He was an Honorary Member of the Salmagundi Club.
-In 2012, Hirschfeld was added to the Jewish American Hall of Fame.
+In 2002, Hirschfeld was awarded the National Medal of Arts.
+He was an Honorary Member of the Salmagundi Club in Manhattan.
+In 2012, he was added to the Jewish-American Hall of Fame.

 Personal life and death

-He married chorus girl Florence Ruth Hobby in 1927; the couple separated in 1932 and divorced in 1943, the year he married Dolly Haas.
+Hirschfeld married chorus girl Florence Ruth Hobby in 1927; the couple separated in 1932 and divorced in 1943, the year he and Dolly Haas were married.
 Haas died in 1994, aged 84.
-They had one child, Nina.
+They had a daughter, Nina.

-In 1996, he married Louise Kerz, a theatre historian (b.
-1936).

-On January 20, 2003, Hirschfeld died of natural causes in his home at 122 East 95th Street in Manhattan at the age of 99.
+In 1996, he and Louise Kerz, a theatre historian (b.
+1936), married.
+On January 20, 2003, Hirschfeld died of natural causes in his home at 122 East 95th Street in Carnegie Hill, Manhattan at the age of 99.
 He was survived by Kerz and Nina.